Brazilian meat processor BRF takes time to pass on higher grain costs - Up News Info

 Article content

-SAO PAULO — Food company BRF SA , which processes poultry and pork and makes most of its sales in home market Brazil, struggled to pass on higher grain costs to product prices in the second quarter, CEO Lorival Luz told analysts.
+SAO PAULO — Food company BRF SA , which processes poultry and pork and makes most of its sales in home market Brazil, struggled to pass on higher grain costs to product prices in the second quarter, Chief Executive Lorival Luz told analysts.

-BRF on Thursday had reported a net loss of 240 million reais ($46 million), driven by higher feed costs and financial expenses.
-The company’s shares fell by about 3% in early trading.
+BRF on Thursday reported a net loss of 240 million reais ($46 million), driven by higher feed costs and financial expenses.
+The company’s shares fell by as much 3.5% but pared losses to 0.59% around midday.

-The world’s largest chicken exporter pointed to high product inventories in certain markets as a reason for not being able to raise prices in its home market, citing Japan specifically.
+The world’s largest chicken exporter pointed to high product inventories in certain markets as a reason for not being able to raise prices in its home market, citing Japan’s chicken stocks specifically.

 Article content